Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 30.10.15  Modifications with table captions: added attribute support, fixed error which cased WYSIWYG to crash with table caption.
+Version 1.5.6_0 [B551+30.10.2015].

 - 25.10.15  Updated version of CKeditor source files to version 4.5.4 [revision d4677a3].
 Moved source- files of CKeditor-WYSIWYG into ckeditor_source- directory, removed old plugins and other files, updated compile-minify instructions.
 Fixed error of previous WYSIWYG versions from [B551+31.01.2015] to [B551+19.10.2015] which prevented WYSIWYG to start in source mode.
 Version 1.5.6_0 [B551+25.10.2015].

 - 19.10.15  Update of CKEditor from version 4.5.1 [revision a513a92] to CKeditor 4.5.4 [revision d4677a3] (_source directory was not yet updated).
 In About- dialog of CKeditor, show also info about version of WYSIWYG.
 Version 1.5.6_0 [B551+19.10.2015].